taurus-org/taurus/doc/source/devel/overview/overview_macroserver.rst

 Each Door is exposed on the sardana server as a Tango_ device.

 You are not in any way restricted to the standard macros provided by the sardana system.
 You can write as many macros as you need.
-Writting your own macros is easy.
+Writing your own macros is easy.
 The macro equivalent of Python_\'s *Hello, World!* example::

     from sardana.macroserver.macro import macro